exeProgram/carouselJS/README.md

 # Adding Box Content - Parameters

 For information about the Content parameters, [Go to "Adding Box Content - Content"](#Adding-Box-Content---Content)

+To see a finished example of Box Parameters *( without content)*, [Go to "Adding Box Content - Parameters Example](#Adding-Box-Content---Parameters-Example)

 * **backgroundImage**